AdaCore/cuda/doc/intro.rst

 Welcome to GNAT for CUDA®
 **************************************

-GNAT for CUDA®is a toolsuite that compilies Ada and SPARK code directly to NVIDIA GPUs.
+GNAT for CUDA® is a toolsuite that compiles Ada and SPARK code directly to NVIDIA GPUs.
 We leverage the CUDA toolsuite provided by NVIDIA in order to create a toolsuite that follows the same programming principles that CUDA developers are familiar with while providing access to these mechanisms